Ayesh21/interview-back-end/README.md

 - If you purchase 3 cartons or more, you will receive a 10% discount off the carton price

 # Background
-When executing this project the test coverage ( using jacoco ) of the implementation can be seen when executing this project
+When executing this project the test coverage ( using jacoco ) of the implementation can be seen

 # Database Scripts
 The DB scripts for the project are as follows: